 Where the design community meets.

-Sydney, Australia Nowhere Joined about 7 years ago
+Sydney, Australia Nowhere Joined over 8 years ago

 Beautiful, and quite fitting, but I don't think they tested on Safari, Chrome was required for this one... :)